Mathelab/ALTRE/inst/shinyApp/include.md

 ### How to Get Started and Load Data

+__*It is important and all data to be analyzed (alignment files, peak files, meta information in CSV format) is in the same folder.*__

 To get started, please load in a CSV (comma separated values) file in Step 1.
-The CSV file should contain the following five columns:
+The CSV file should contain the following four columns:

-1. full path for the location of the alignment (BAM format) and peak (BED format) files
-2. name of bamfiles
+1. name of bamfiles
-3. name of peakfiles
+2. name of peakfiles
-4. sample name
+3. sample name
-5. replicate number (a minimum of 2 replicates per sample is required to run the workflow)
+4. replicate number (a minimum of 2 replicates per sample is required)

-NOTE: the column names for the CSV file should be "datapath", "bamfiles", "peakfiles", "sample", and "replicate", in that order.
-An example CSV file can be accessed <a href="https://raw.githubusercontent.com/mathelab/ALTREsampledata/master/DNaseEncodeWindows.csv" target="_blank">here</a> (right click save as).
+__NOTE:__ the column names for the CSV file should be "bamfiles", "peakfiles", "sample", and "replicate", in that order.
+An example CSV file can be accessed <a href="https://raw.githubusercontent.com/mathelab/AltreDataRepo/master/DNAseEncodeExample.csv" target="_blank">here</a> (right click save as).

 To test the package, we are providing a restricted subset of the data with one chromosome (i.e. chromosome 21).
 The data can be found on this <a href="http://mathelab.github.io/ALTREsampledata/" target="_blank">page</a>.
 To download the entire data containing all chromosomes, please use a *file download manager* to download the files from the links listed on the same page.
 After you download the files, please modify the datapath column of the csv file so that all of the rows contain the file paths pointing to the location of the data files on your local machine.